-- Financed sales have been growing as percentages of all sales, cash sales have declined slightly in recent months-and the percentage for REO & Short Sales has essentially stabilized after declining in earlier months.
+- Financed sales have been generally growing as a percentage of all sales; cash sales have declined over the year as some investors have begun to pull out of the market; and the percentage for REO & Short Sales saw a recent uptick after essentially stabilizing for a period of months.
 The three data points have nearly converged during the past five months. - While short sales have been significantly increasing in some states, that is not yet the case in Florida.
-There were 5,892 short sales in November 2012, and 3,979 in November 2013.
+There were 5,514 short sales in January 2013, and 3,551 in January 2014.
 To the extent short sales increase, the foreclosure pipeline will be reduced.

-Homeownership Rate Back to Normal
+Homeownership Rate Below Normal

-The 2012 percentage of 67.0 is the lowest since 1998.
-The 2013 third quarter data indicates a further decline to 65.3%, below the long-term average.
+The 2013 percentage of 66.1 is the lowest since 1994, and it's below the long-term average.